17 November 2021

 Shakespeare SA is a new classical theatre company combining Shakespeare’s timeless work with innovative new theatrical directions.
 Featuring South Australian classical actors and showcasing the State’s magnificent landscapes, Shakespeare SA is the State’s only dedicated Shakespeare company.
 The company is committed to environmentally-sensitive theatre and the exploration of emerging eco-theatrical practices.

-Feste - Michaela Burger; Orsino - Shedrick Yarkpai; Viola - Melanie Munt; Olivia - Alys Daroy; Malvolio - Michael Baldwin; Sir Toby Belch - Paul Westbrook; Sir Andrew Aguecheek - Sam Dugmore; Mariah - Kate Van Der Horst; Sebastian - David Daradan; Antonia - Britt Plummer
+Feste - Michaela Burger; Orsino - Shedrick Yarkpai; Viola - Melanie Munt; Olivia - Alys Daroy; Malvolio - Michael Baldwin; Sir Toby Belch - Paul Westbrook; Sir Andrew Aguecheek - David Daradan; Mariah - Kate Van Der Horst; Sebastian - David Daradan; Antonia - Britt Plummer

 Directed by Jess Clough and Britt Plummer